We asked our customers what mattered to them when making a complaint and based on this information we changed our complaints policy and procedure.

 You can telephone the Ombudsman for a free complaint form on 0300 111 3000, or visit the website at www.housing-ombudsman.org.uk for further information on the designated person role and the Ombudsman service.

 Alternatively you can email the ombudsman at email@example.com if your complaint is being referred by a designated person or eight weeks have passed since the receipt of the final decision about your complaint or complete complaints form available from the ombudsman website www.housing-ombudsman.org.uk.

 Although these cases are rare, there are occasions where we have fully investigated a complaint, all the options to resolve it have been looked into and a customer continues to complain about the same issue or the complaint may even be malicious.

 Where this happens we may decide that we are unable to assist any further and view the case as closed and no further action will be taken on complaints about the same issue.

-The decision on whether a complaint is to be treated in this manner will be made by a director and the person making the complaint will be advised of the reasons for any decision.
+The decision on whether a complaint is to be treated in this manner will be made by a senior manager and the person making the complaint will be advised of the reasons for any decision.

 Our employees will make every effort to help you; however we do not expect them to put up with abusive, insulting or threatening behaviour.
 Employees will record any of these incidents.
 A decision will then be made by a senior manager about whether we will limit our contact with you.